Austin Riley Player Props: Braves vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is eighth in MLB with a collective 9.4 strikeouts per nine innings.
+- The Astros pitching staff is sixth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Astros have a 3.31 team ERA that ranks seventh among all league pitching staffs.
+- The Astros have a 3.35 team ERA that ranks sixth among all league pitching staffs.

-- Astros pitchers combine to allow 20 home runs (1.1 per game), the 10th-fewest in baseball.
+- Astros pitchers combine to allow the 10th-fewest home runs in baseball (20 total, one per game).

-- Brown (2-0) gets the starting nod for the Astros in his fourth start of the season.
-He's put together a 1.93 ERA in 18 2/3 innings pitched, with 17 strikeouts.
+- Valdez (1-2 with a 1.80 ERA and 25 strikeouts in 25 2/3 innings pitched) gets the start for the Astros, his fifth of the season.

-- His most recent time out was on Saturday against the Texas Rangers, when the right-hander went seven innings, surrendering no earned runs while allowing five hits.
+- In his last time out on Sunday, the lefty threw six innings against the Texas Rangers, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.